- This event has passed.

 Diopsys, Inc. provides innovative technology to help improve your clinical practice.
 We have made unprecedented progress in the field of visual electrophysiology, creating accessible, practical electroretinography (ERG) and visual evoked potential (VEP) vision tests that can benefit your daily patients.
 Results from these tests are clinically effective in helping to manage a variety of vision disorders such as diabetic retinopathy, CRVO, retinal concerns obscured by media opacities, uveitis, optic neuritis, vision problems due to TBI, and more.1-7

-Please visit us at booth #633 to learn how modern ERG and VEP can benefit your diagnostic and treatment plans.
+Please visit us at the Dallas Spring Ophthalmology Symposium learn how modern ERG and VEP can benefit your diagnostic and treatment plans.

 - Both objective and functional test results

 - Intuitive, color-coded reports based on documented reference ranges

 This is visual electrophysiology for the 21st century.
 Come see for yourself.